uinvent/flask-boilerplate/README.md

 To start a production ready server (gunicorn server) `python manage.py runserver`

 Now APIs are ready to be consumed on default URL `http://0.0.0.0:8088`

+#### Step6 - Run Test

+`pytest`

+Above command will find all test cases and runs them.
+Tests are available in /tests/ folder

+`pytest --cov=./src/ tests/`

+Above command will show the test coverage report.

 ##### Sample APIs are,
 ###### GET